gvwilson/sdxjs/en/src/module-bundler/index.md

 ## What will we use as test cases? {: #module-bundler-tests}

-The simplest test case is a single file that doesn't require anything else: if this doesn't work, nothing will.
+Our first test case is a single file that doesn't require anything:
-Our test case and the expected output are:

 [% inc file="single/main.js" %]
 [% inc file="expected-single.out" %]

-In our second test case,
+For our second test,
-`main.js` requires `other.js`,
+`main.js` requires `other.js`:
-which doesn't require anything.
-The main file is:
+{: .continue}

 [% inc file="simple/main.js" %]

-and the required file is:
+and `other.js` doesn't require anything:
 {: .continue}

 [% inc file="simple/main.js" %]